espressif/esp-modbus/docs/en/master_api_overview.rst

 :cpp:func:`mbc_get_handler_count`

-The function returns the actual number of command handlers registered for the object reffered by parameter.
+The function returns the actual number of command handlers registered for the object referred by parameter.

 The example code to override the handler routine for the command `<0x04 - Read Input Registers>` is below.
 This example allows to perform a custom action and then calls the standard handler, which maps the device data to the command buffer from the actual parameter.
 This is just recommended behavior for handling functions, but users can change the order of the calls if absolutely required.
 Please refer to the existing handler :cpp:func:`mbm_fn_read_inp_reg` for more information.